 While the idea that eating some pulverized fossil remains may strike some of you as silly on it’s face (I’m raising my hand, too), there have been a few studies using diatomaceous earth to try to control parasites.
 The results have been pretty unanimous.
 Whether it be goats in North Carolina, cattle and sheep in the UK, or lambs in Iowa, diatomaceous earth just doesn’t work (CLICK HERE to see research summaries).
 Good studies haven’t been done in horses – it’s probably not worth the time.

-ONE OTHER THING: The best thing – the most “natural” thing – to do in the war against equine internal parasites at all is to deworm only when necessary.
+ONE OTHER THING: The best thing – the most “natural” thing – to do in the war against equine internal parasites at all is to deworm only when necessary and to do other things to control the parasites, such as manure removal.
 Nothing’s more natural than letting things be.
 Work with your veterinarian to monitor the parasite status of your horses, and don’t deworm any more than is needed.
 CLICK HERE to see my summary of the American Association of Equine Practitioners’ Guidelines.
 And if you are intent on using a “natural” product in spite of all of the caveats and information showing that most just don’t work, please at least also occasionally have a fecal exam performed to make sure that your horse isn’t developing a problem.
 No treatment is any good if it also doesn’t work.